Join us Saturday

 BDPA National Capital Region

-BDPA's mission is to bridge cybersecurity, information technology (IT) and telecommunications competency gaps in urban and underserved communities.
-Local chapter goals in the National Capital Region (NCR) are to provide technology and infocentric training programs with educational outreach services for professionals and youth in the Washington, D.C. metropolitan area in direct support of technology inclusion (TECH-Inclusion) initiatives and next-generation workforce (NGWF) development.
+BDPA's mission is to bridge cyber security, information technology (IT) and telecommunications competency gaps in urban, under-represented, and underserved communities.
+Local chapter goals in the National Capital Region (NCR) are to provide technical career training programs with educational and outreach services for professionals and youth across the Washington, D.C. metropolitan area in direct support of technology inclusion, cyberspace workforce, and related economic development initiatives.